arpastrana/directional_clustering/README.md

 encode the maximum amount of directional information about a principal stress field.
 We leverage clustering methods to this end.

-## How to I use this thing?

-**PLACEHOLDER.
-Please provide instructions on how to use the two driver codes.**.

 ## Installation

 The simplest way to install `directional_clustering` is to build it from source